-Foundation years (sometimes called Year 0 courses) are designed for students who don’t meet the entry requirements for a particular degree course, and enable them to develop their learning to an appropriate standard in preparation for Year 1 of the degree.
+Foundation years (sometimes called Year 0 courses) are perfect if you don’t meet the entry requirements for a particular degree course, as they will enable you to develop your learning to an appropriate standard in preparation for the first year of the degree.

 Integrated master's degrees

 An integrated master’s degree is a four year degree course which combines three years of undergraduate study with an additional fourth year at postgraduate level.